thenoursehorse/risb/docs/tutorials/hubbard.md

-    The above implies that the localized spin-$1/2$s on each site have a spin-spin exchange interaction between them arising from charge fluctuations.
-In the limit $t / U \rightarrow 0$ the spin exchange
+    The above implies that the localized spin-$1/2$s on each site have a spin-spin exchange interaction between them arising from charge fluctuations (high-energy virtual processes).
+In the atomic limit
-    $J \rightarrow 0$, with an isolated spin-$1/2$ on each site because there is no coupling between them.
+    $t / U \rightarrow 0$ the spin exchange $J \rightarrow 0$, with an isolated spin-$1/2$ on each site because there is no coupling between them.

     Recalling the observables you calculated to the right of the critical interaction $U_c$ (which happened at a finite $U$) what does this imply